wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Rare Metals

-All fairies, elementals, ghosts and devils resist or ignore damage.
-But some rare metals give tools for adventurers to overcome that.
+Fairies, elementals, ghosts and devils resist or ignore damage.
+But some rare metals overcome that.
 Additionaly, Adamantium and Platinum weapons are very useful for fighters because they dont get destroyed when they use their [parry](https://saltygoo.github.io/class/fighter#parry) ability.

 <ins>Adamantium:</ins> Nothing is more solid than adamantium.
-An object hit by adamantium takes double damage, including constructs.
+You can forgo a damage dice when inflicting damage with it to destroy an object.
 An adamantium object is unbreakable.

 <ins>Cold Iron:</ins> A faerie that touches cold iron loses all abilities and resistances for a turn.
 They can smell it.

-<ins>Silver:</ins> Silvered weapons ignore all the resistances of undead creatures and creatures that are not in their true form.
+<ins>Silver:</ins> Silvered weapons ignore all the resistances of undead creatures and of creatures that are not in their true form.

 <ins>Mithral:</ins> Is light like cloth.
 Weapons made of mithral can be used with Dexterity.
 Armors made of mithral do not penalize Dexterity.

 <ins>Radium:</ins> Radium sheds light like a candle and inflicts 1D4 extra poison damage.
 It ignore the resistances of celestial creatures like angels and devils.
 After each adventure spent carrying radium, save or gain a [mutation](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html).

 <ins>Platinum:</ins> Platinum repairs itself in 1 hour.
-Platinum weapons ignore the resistances of aberrations as well as their save to kill ability.
+Platinum weapons ignore the resistances of aberrations as well as their horrid immortality.

 ---